 Andrew Belinfante

-For fifteen years, I've built programs that take people to the edges of the world and ask them to lead.
+I've spent fifteen years building programs that take people to communities across the globe and ask them to lead.

 I've traveled to more than 25 countries and worked with communities across many more.
 That sustained engagement built something in me: a practice grounded in cultural humility, asset-based community building, and the discipline of arriving as a learner, even when I'm the one leading.